 Why should you be concerned about all of this?
 Allow me to answer that question with a series of questions.

 Assuming the stenographer made the errors

-What is the assurance, if any, that he/she “got it right” in all those other cases?
+What are the assurances, if any, that he/she “got it right” in all those other cases?

-Were any of those cases for which the stenographer’s services were employed criminal cases, and if so, could there have been any injustice created by potential errors?
+Were any of those cases for which the stenographer’s services were employed criminal cases?
+If so, could there have been any injustice created by potential errors in those cases?

-Even if all cases involving this particular stenographer were civil litigation, has a potential injustice been created from possible errors that might also have been made in those cases?
+Assume for a moment that all cases involving this particular stenographer were civil litigation.
+Then there is still the potential that injustice been created from possible errors in those other cases?
+It’s an alarming thought.

-Assuming the transcriber made the errors, you must ask all the above questions, plus more.
+Assuming the transcriber made errors.
+Then you must ask all the above questions, plus more.